 BOTTOM RIGHT: The first ship being loaded to leave Lianyungang on 29 September, 2016 with 8,538 pieces of pipe aboard.

 During the 358 days of production, at least one member of the MRC Global midstream projects team was present at PCK, overseeing the manufacturing, laboratory testing, production scheduling, logistics interface and all technical and commercial matters.
-In the end, the team was able to arrange for longer average pipe lengths, which can significantly reduce construction time and costs for the project overall.
+The team worked collaboratively with PCK to arrange for longer triple random pipe lengths, which is significantly reducing construction time and costs for this project.